shopsys/monorepo-tools/docs/installation/installation-using-docker-application-setup.md

 *Note: You can switch the running process to run in the background by pressing `CTRL+Z` and executing `bg`.*

+## 2. Setup the microservice for product search export

+You have to follow the same steps as you did for **product search microservice** also for **product search export microservice**.
+The product search export is in [its own repository](https://github.com/shopsys/microservice-product-search-export).

+Edit your `docker-compose.yml` and run `docker-compose --force-recreate -d`

+Connect to container `docker exec -it shopsys-framework-microservice-product-search-export sh`

+Install dependecies `composer install`

+Run server `php bin/console server:run *:8000`

-## 2. Setup the Shopsys Framework application
+## 3. Setup the Shopsys Framework application
 Now that the Docker environment is prepared and the product search microservice is up and running, we can setup the application itself.

-### 2.1.
+### 3.1.
 Connect into terminal of the Docker container
 ```
 docker exec -it shopsys-framework-php-fpm sh
 ```

-### 2.2.
+### 3.2.
 Install dependencies and configure parameters
 ```
 composer install
 ```